2394425147/astrodx/README.md

 AstroDX (Formerly MaipadDX) is a mobile maimai simulator intended for those who do not yet have access to a cabinet, those who want to practice, and everyone interested in maimai who otherwise could not play the arcade game.

+### This game is not officially associated with maimai, maimai DX, or other SEGA products.
+Please keep this in mind when producing content or sharing materials with AstroDX.
+It is against SEGA's policy to distribute illegal materials.

 Join our Discord! [![Discord](https://dcbadge.vercel.app/api/server/6fpETgpvjZ?style=flat)](https://discord.gg/6fpETgpvjZ)

 # Open-source status